amsterdam-scala/Sjs-Simple-HTML5-canvas-game/README.md

 postponed as long if the `Future` is not completed.
 ###### Canvas testing
 Because of the difference of processing between various render engines in browsers, is it hard to test the content of a canvas.
-One pixel difference is immediately a negative test result.
+One pixel difference becomes immediately a negative test result.
 However a couple of techniques can be used by hashing the canvas to a hash value.
 The techniques are:
 * Exact comparison, only possible if a complete image is rendered in the same sized canvas.
 In this case no processing (cropping, resizing) is required and therefor not tainted.
-Only the pixels of original source are used which gives the same result, even in different browsers because it's a propertie of the source.
+Only the pixels of original source are used which gives the same result, even in different browsers.
+Actual it's a property of the source.
 * A different hash value per different browser.
 In this case there are multiple hash values valid, one per browser.
 * Tainted canvas.
 E.g. text on a canvas gives sometimes a slightly different result in pixels by e.g. rounding errors.
 The only test we can do is to test if the canvas has changed.

+[1]
-## Usage
+## Usage 2
 1. Naturally, at least a Java SE Runtime Environment (JRE) is installed on your platform and has a path to it enables execution.
 1. (Optional) Test this by submitting a `java -version` command in a [Command Line Interface (CLI, terminal)](https://en.wikipedia.org/wiki/Command-line_interface).
 The output should like this:
 ```